quacksouls/lyf/doc/object.md

 Netscript API; and (2) an object representing the profile of a person/pet.
 You no longer need to remember the order of parameters that collectively represent the profile information.
-In fact, `ns` itself is an object containing all functions you can use in Bitburner.
+In fact, `ns` itself is an object containing all functions specific to Bitburner.
 These functions are collectively referred to as the Netscript API.

 ### Exercises